-So, is there evidence for ketosis in of itself promoting weight loss and overall health in many individuals?
+So, is there evidence for ketosis in itself promotes weight loss and overall health in many individuals?
 Early studies suggest that it may (3,4,5).
-However, there has not yet been any good evidence to show that the ketogenic diet is superior to other low carbohydrate diets for weight loss.
+However, there has not yet been any good evidence to show that the ketogenic diet is superior to other low-carbohydrate diets for weight loss.

 A larger study is currently being performed by Harvard utilizing Trifecta food to evaluate if ketosis is key to weight loss (6).